 In the market for a mattress?
 Best mattress – the top choices for a perfect night’s sleep

-4. Keep them off the ground with a folding bed
+4. Keep guests off the ground with a folding bed

 Folding guest beds range from the basic camp-bed style to the more sophisticated bed-in-a-footstool design.

-5. Put them anywhere with a blow-up bed
+5. Put them up in any room – with a blow-up bed

 Inflatable air beds are the ultimate space-saving solution.
 Many come with air pumps or self-inflation devices that take a minute or two to blow it up.